 - Open the invite window instantly: Alt + I

-The shortcuts commands are listed for Windows PC users.
+The shortcut commands are listed for Windows PC users.
 Mac users will want to substitute the Apple or Command key for the Alt key above.

-A full list of the keyboard shortcuts can be found by navigating to the Zoom settings menu and choosing Keyboard Shortcuts on the left pane.
+A full list of keyboard shortcuts can be found by navigating to the Zoom Settings menu and choosing Keyboard Shortcuts on the left pane.